Go Back

 PREPARATION

-• Place the milk, cream, vanilla seeds, and the pod shell in a saucepan.
+• Place the milk, cream, vanilla seeds, and the vanilla pod in a saucepan.

-• Heat the mixture on the stove and cover with plastic wrap to retain the vanilla aroma in the milk and cream.
+• Heat gently on the stove, then cover with plastic wrap to keep the vanilla aroma in the milk and cream.

-• Remove before boiling and leave to infuse for twenty minutes.
+• Remove from the heat just before boiling and let infuse for about 20 minutes.

-• Pour the mixture over the egg yolks and sugar, and mix gently without whisking.
-It's very important to avoid foaming.
+• Pour the mixture over the egg yolks and sugar, and stir gently without whisking.
+It’s very important to avoid making it foamy.

 • Strain the mixture again to remove any foam that may have formed.

-• Use a spoon to remove any bubbles that have risen to the surface of the liquid.
+• Use a spoon to remove any bubbles that have risen to the surface.

-• Pour hot water into a baking dish, ensuring the water reaches just below halfway up the sides of the ovenproof ramekins.
+• Pour hot water into a baking dish so that the water reaches just below halfway up the sides of the ramekins.

 • Place the ramekins in the water bath and fill them with the custard mixture.

-• Remove from the water bath and let cool slightly before transferring to the refrigerator.
+• Remove the ramekins from the water bath and let them cool slightly before refrigerating.

 • Chill for at least 6 hours or overnight.

-• Just before serving, sprinkle each custard with a thin layer of brown sugar and caramelize using a blowtorch.
+• Before serving, sprinkle a thin layer of brown sugar on each custard and caramelize with a blowtorch.

-• Sprinkle with a second layer of brown sugar and caramelize again with the blowtorch.
-Layering the brown sugar twice ensures a uniform crispy caramel top.
+• Sprinkle a second layer of brown sugar and caramelize again.
+Adding two layers of brown sugar ensures a uniform, crunchy caramel topping.

 • You'll love this creme brulee, so delicious and easy to make.